And they're trying to gum up the works here in the reconciliation bill just so they have to send it back to the House.

 And Colburn has an amendment to not pay for Viagra for sex offenders.

-What's great about that is let gets a Democrat on the record voting for giving Viagra to sex offenders.
+What's great about that is let's a Democrat on the record voting for giving Viagra to sex offenders.

-There are all kinds of amendments like that the Senate Republicans are doing and trying to tie these guys in nuts.
+Oh, there are all kinds of amendments like that the Senate Republicans are doing to try to tie these guys in nuts.

 Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network and the Limbaugh Institute for Advanced Conservative Studies.